Image result for welcome to year 3

 The class teacher is Miss Tanak and our teaching assistant is Mrs Romo.

-On this page you will find details on the areas of the curriculum covered during the spring term.
+On this page you will find details on the areas of the curriculum covered during the academic year. .

 If you have any questions, please do not hesitate to contact me.